BrahimChouih/Privacy-Policy/QuranVisuallyImpaired.md

 - __Account__ means a unique account created for You to access our Service or parts of our Service.
 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- __Application__ refers to SavvyKids, the software program provided by the Company.
+- __Application__ refers to QuranApp, the software program provided by the Company.

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to SavvyKids.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to QuranApp.